lzh9102/dotfiles/README.md

 ### vim
 - use vundle to manage plugins
 - automatically install all plugins in the setup script
-- swap files are written to `~/.vimswp/`
+- compatible with neovim

 ### zsh
-- display current time in right prompt
+- two-line prompt
 - source `~/.zshrc.local` at the end of `~/.zshrc` for system-specific settings
-- I am not using *oh-my-zsh*; you can add it if you like it.